-Experts claim that rats chewing on electrical wires start one-fourth of all fires later being attributed to unknown causes.
+Experts claim that rats chewing on electrical wires start one-fourth of all fires, later attributed to unknown causes.

-Many rodents’ favorite pastimes are chewing wires, and these wires need to be protected with things like insulation or rat proofing.
-If you have a rat problem and need to protect your wires this article is for you.
+Many rodents’ favorite pastimes are chewing wires, which need to be protected with things like insulation or rat-proofing.
+This article is for you if you have a rat problem and need to protect your wires.

-As an electrician with over 15 years of experience, I am confident you’ll get a lot of value from this list of my favorite approaches.
+As an electrician with over 15 years of experience, I am confident you’ll get much value from this list of my favorite approaches.

 In general, there are a few methods to protect electrical wires from rats: